JanetMo/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate
 ```

-2. Then start die app via
+2. Then start the DApp via

 ```
 npm run dev